Frequently Asked Questions

 stands for SMTP addresses being known for a Recipient, |

-To change this information, exit the Configuration Program,
+If you need to change this information, exit the Control Panel/Configuration Program,

 edit the PMailGat.INI file in notepad, then restart the Pytheas.MailGate